 2.1.
+Strategic and specific objectives

-Strategic and The strategic objective(s) of the Agency with which this initiative is specific objectives coherent: Europe becoming the world leader in railway safety Promoting rail transport to enhance its market share Improving the efficiency and coherence of the railway legal framework Optimising the Agency's capabilities Transparency, monitoring and evaluation Improve economic efficiency and societal benefits in railways Fostering the Agency's reputation in the world Agency level where the ones ticked are those considered of most relevance for the CSM ASLP.
-General objective: Improve the management of railway safety in SERA and thereby the overall safety level Specific objectives (SOs): SO1: Contribute towards improving collective learning after relevant occurrences/accidents/incidents SO2: Improve collective definition of SERA improvement/ simplification SO3: Improve level of sharing good practice between actors within a given level (operators / national) SO4: Enhance structured / harmonised sharing of information but any level segments.
-National 511 It should be noted that the interpretation of collective learning as used here as an objective is encompassing learning for single operators and other entities representing more than one individual.
+The strategic objective(s) of the Agency with which this initiative is coherent:

+\boxtimes Europe becoming the world leader in railway safety Promoting rail transport to enhance its market share \boxtimes Improving the efficiency and coherence of the railway legal framework Optimising the Agency's capabilities \boxtimes Transparency, monitoring and evaluation \boxtimes Improve economic efficiency and societal benefits in railways Fostering the Agency's reputation in the world

+It should be stressed that the above listed objectives are defined at Agency level where the ones ticked are those considered of most relevance for the CSM ASLP.

+General objective:

+Improve the management of railway safety in SERA and thereby the overall safety level

+Specific objectives (SOs):

+- SO1: Contribute towards improving collective learning after relevant occurrences/accidents/incidents - SO2: Improve collective definition of SERA improvement/ simplification - SO3: Improve level of sharing good practice between actors within a given level (operators / national) - SO4: Enhance structured / harmonised sharing of information between levels operators-National-EU

+It should be noted that the interpretation of collective learning as used here as an objective is encompassing learning by single operators and other entities including by departments and individual staff.
 This emphasizes that any learning that takes place within the CSM ASLP should be placed in the context of learning already taking place at national and operator levels.
 A key issue to tackle within the CSM ASLP will then be to ensure that interfaces between the different levels of learning are optimized.

+An overview of the concept of collective learning is provided in Annex EcoEv 0 highlighting two elements: 1) the broad and flexible interpretation of collective learning; 2) the increased realisation of the importance of collective learning on all levels of society / economy.

+Notably, individual learning within collectives is part of the collective learning process.
 2.2.
-Link with Railway Indicators N/A
+Link with Ra Indicators way N/A